 The wind has been strong out of the northwest and now down to north @ 11 mph.
 We saw the first monarch on the peninsula at the north end of the Lavaca Bay Causeway midafternoon yesternoon (10/27).
-It was staying at the height of the grass along the edge of bay as did the few that followed.

 Today (10/28) we saw the first coming across the causeway on our first trip over at 11:00.
 We let it calm down a bit more and at 1:00 there was a good trickle coming from the NE.
 We saw about 60 in 25 minutes some flying hard to the SW, others nectaring on a thin row of camphor daises that TXDot couldn't mow.
 Coming back across the causeway in the 3 minutes that I looked at the clock, we drove by or under 8 monarchs crossing Lavaca Bay.

 Now to see what they are doing later when the wind calms a bit more and temp gets into the 70's ...
 Altus is getting her netting gear ready ... tomorrow may be the best day before the wind turns to the east.

 The observer's e-mail address will not be disclosed.